Longines Quartz VS Automatic: Which should you get?

 Automatic watches, also known as self-winding watches, are powered differently than quartz watches.
 In fact, all mechanical watches such as self-winding and manual-wind watches use tightly wound springs as a power source.
 Imagine the tension you experience when pulling out a tape measure, it causes the tape to snap back to the closed position.
 It’s that same type of spring tension that powers a mechanical watch.
 Here is a great explanation of the most common questions about automatic watches.

 Horological purists tend to lean towards mechanical watches such as manual or self-winding watches since they still employ the age-old watchmaking traditions that have fascinated many through the centuries.
-They are more labor-intensive to create and require more creativity to engineer them.
+They are more labor-intensive to create and require more creativity in engineering.

 A quartz movement can be built for a couple of dollars whereas a quality mechanical movement would be in a whole other price bracket.
 This is also typically reflected in the price of any Longines watch when there is both an automatic and a quartz version available.
 In almost every case, the quartz model will be more affordably priced.

-Does that mean that quartz watches aren’t as good at telling time as an automatic?
+Does that mean that Swiss quartz watches aren’t as good at telling time as an automatic?
 Ironically, no. Quite the contrary!
-Quartz powered Longines watches are even more accurate than the most expensive mechanical watches, including automatic watches from higher-priced and prestigious upper market brands.
+In terms of actual precision, quartz-powered Longines watches are even more accurate than the most expensive mechanical watches, including automatic watches from higher-priced and prestigious upper market brands.

 Are some Longines quartz watches better than others?

 Just as not all mechanical movements are created equal, so too, not all quartz movements are equal either.
 Longines has an excellent example of how a watchmaker can drastically improve a quartz watch.